melles1991/melles1991.github.io/_posts/file/2020-09-13-MAGISK-OxyAdditional.md

 ![](https://img.shields.io/github/license/craftrom/MAGISK-OxyAdditional)

 Magisk Module that will turn your Android phone into a OnePlus device by adding:
-- Oxygen OS apps (Launcher, Weather);
+- Oxygen OS Launcher and Icons Pack;
-- Oxygen OS Widget;
+- Oxygen OS Widget and Weather;
-- Oxygen OS Font's and Noto Emoji 13.1;
+- Oxygen OS Clock

 ### Requirements
 - Android 10-11